-Other major world events have been dominating our headlines recently – namely the ongoing war in Ukraine and the global pandemic that’s surging once more.
-But global warming is already at our doorsteps, and desperately needs our attention — and action — as well.
 A recent United Nations report grimly states that we are “firmly on track toward an unlivable world.”
 Erratic weather patterns, wildfires, hurricanes and floods are already showing us shades of what that world will look like.

 Talk about thinking globally and acting locally.
-Cordalis is leading efforts to restore the Klamath River, which runs from Oregon into Northern California and empties out into the ocean, amid a water crisis that has killed its fish population.
+Amy Cordalis is leading efforts to restore the Klamath River, which runs from Oregon into Northern California and empties out into the ocean, amid a water crisis that has killed its fish population.
 She’s a lawyer by trade, and was appointed general counsel for the Yurok Tribe in 2016.
-She’s using her legal expertise to push for the removal of dams that her tribe believes are harming the river’s health – and as such, its fish supply.
+She’s using her legal expertise to push for the removal of dams that her tribe believes are harming the river’s health – and as a result, its fish supply.

-An urban farmer and food justice advocate, Washington is the co-founder of both Rise & Root Farm in Orange County, New York, and Garden of Happiness in New York City.
+An urban farmer and food justice advocate, Karin Washington is the co-founder of both Rise & Root Farm in Orange County, New York, and Garden of Happiness in New York City.
 She fights for the belief that nutritious food is a human right by ensuring access to it in underserved neighborhoods – like the ones she grew up in.
 Right now, “healthy food is based on the color of your skin, how much money you make, and where you live,” she told The Story Exchange – and her mission is to change that by empowering other urban growers.

-Phillips’ firm, Natural Evolution, recycles dead cell phones, washed-up computers and more, so they can’t clog landfills and release toxic substances into the environment.
+Traci Phillips’ Natural Evolution recycles dead cell phones, washed-up computers and more, so they can’t clog landfills and release toxic substances into the environment.
 The Tulsa, Oklahoma, entrepreneur says her Native American roots inspired her to turn a personal mission into a successful business.
 “My tribe, many years ago, believed we had a responsibility and we were actually stewards of our surroundings and our earth,” she told us.
 “It feels like I am fulfilling that.”

 Kari Warberg Block

-Warberg Block’s business, EarthKind, is also a maker of all-natural pest-control products.
+Kari Warberg Block’s business, EarthKind, is also a maker of all-natural pest-control products.
 It began with her packing pouches full of kitchen ingredients to repel roaches, rodents and other pests.
 She launched a small business with them in 2007 — well over a decade later, those pouches are the backbone of EarthKind, a venture that has sold tens of millions of patented, EPA-registered products.

-Debar is bringing eco-conscious women of color out of the shadows by spotlighting them at Faubourg, the online boutique for sustainable fashion she launched in 2017.
+Priscilla Debar is bringing eco-conscious women of color out of the shadows by spotlighting them at Faubourg, the online boutique for sustainable fashion she launched in 2017.
 A Black woman of West African descent, she prominently features fellow fashionable women of color on her company’s site — an intentional effort inspired by the lack of diversity in eco-friendly spaces that she noticed as a customer.
 “We’re talking about the future of the planet — there shouldn’t only be one type of beauty represented” in sustainable fashion, she says.

-Rowe admits that part of her reason for launching Eco-Bags Products, Inc., which makes and sells reusable totes, lunch bags and more, was to have more control of her time.
+Sharon Rowe admits that part of her reason for launching Eco-Bags Products, Inc., which makes and sells reusable totes, lunch bags and more, was to have more control of her time.
 But first and foremost, Rowe wanted to offer her neighbors — and all of us — an alternative to wasteful single-use plastic bags. “[W]hen I realized there were other people thinking like I was [about plastic bags], I decided to start a business,” she told us.
 Since launching, Eco-Bags has been featured by the likes of Oprah and Time Magazine.